r1pk/filmtab-server/README.md

     url: string - address to the currently playing video
     playing: boolean - status of the currently set video
     playedSeconds: number - number of seconds that elapsed from the beginning of the video (until the last update)
-    updateTimestamp: number - time at which the last action took place, such as setting address, changing movie status }
+    updateTimestamp: number - time at which a video object was changed by, for example, a play/pause action }
 }
 ```